LLB (Hons)

 Course features

-• Develop real-world professional skills from practical assessments such as mooting and negotiation
+• Practical assessments develop your real-world skills such as mooting and negotiation

-• Gain an impressive range of other transferable skills that will prepare you for future employment in both legal and non-legal working environments
+• Gain an impressive range of additional transferable skills that will prepare you for future employment in both legal and non-legal working environments

-• An ideal foundation for students going on to study for the Solicitors Qualifying Examinations 1 & 2
+• An ideal foundation for students going on to study for the Solicitors Qualifying Examinations 1 and 2

 Course details